Civil War Readalouds

 With so many topics: slavery, the Underground Railroad, the battles, Lincoln's Gettysburg Address, states' rights, etc. you may wish to provide an overview for students of the “big picture” of the Civil War.
-A simple but informative movie is available for free at BrainPop, reviewed here.
+A simple but informative movie is available for free on YouTube from FreeSchool.
 Search for it by clicking on either the Social Studies or free movies button.
 Project this on an interactive white board, pausing to clarify points, highlight vocabulary, and ask and answer questions.
 Another site with a wealth of information in concise/digested form can be found here.
 Though created for fifth grade, it could certainly be used to select topics to add to your students' background knowledge.
-The Treasure Hunt link there might be useful for you to decide what aspects of the war to introduce to middle elementary students.
+This Treasure Hunt link might be useful for you to decide what aspects of the war to introduce to middle elementary students.

 During reading, use the Turn and Talk strategy to have children predict what may happen next or discuss the merits of a character's choices at different points in the story.

 If you decide to conduct a unit of study about historical fiction in Reader's Workshop you may want to have a look at Scholastic's site for resources and ideas for using their Dear America and My America series.
 Several books in the series take place in the Civil War era.

 Consider reader response journals as an informal way to assess understanding.
 Consult the Common Core State Standards for your grade level and target ways to address them using the books below.
 Literature standards 3 and 5-9 might lead to writing prompts such as:

 - What do you think the author's message or big idea is for this story?
 Explain why with evidence from the text.

 - What trait or traits would you use to describe _________(character)?
 Explain with examples from the text.

 - Think about all the things that happened in the story.
 Pick one or two important events and write about how ______(character) responded to them.
 What does this say about him or her?

 - Write about how the story might have been different if _____ (character) was telling it instead.